PapaBiju/VoiceGpt_app/README.md

 You may get a prompt like this - "This document might contain unsafe content.
 Make sure you trust the sender before you open it".
 Please ignore this prompt and click on Open/Accept.
 Now after opening the file give the app all the required permissions, and then start using the app.
-While downloading the apk file you may get a prompt like this - "This document might contain unsafe content.
+<br>While downloading the apk file you may get a prompt like this - "This document might contain unsafe content.
 Make sure you trust the sender before you open it".
 Please ignore this prompt and click on Open/Accept.
 Now after opening the file give the app all the required permissions, and then start using the app

 **<--Implementation**